Pfed-prog/casper_QR/README.md

 For testing on the desktop computer online qr code reader can be used https://4qrcode.com/scan-qr-code.php

-For obtaining testnet funds via faucet got to https://testnet.cspr.live/tools/faucet
+For obtaining testnet funds via [faucet](https://testnet.cspr.live/tools/faucet)

 ## Local Installation